kiritocode1/kiritocode1/README.md

 <details>
  <summary>Q&As</summary>
-1. Are you a nerd/weeb/phsycopath?
+1. Are you a nerd/weeb/phsycopath? <br>
-- No im not a nerd, weeb or a phsycopath or any permutations of those 3.
+- No im not a nerd, weeb or a phsycopath or any permutations of those 3.<br>
-3. You listen to kanye west i found out , u support trump ?
+3. You listen to kanye west i found out , u support trump ? <br>
-- noo i listen to all musicians and that has nothing to do with my political beliefs , becasue i have none .
+- noo i listen to all musicians and that has nothing to do with my political beliefs , becasue i have none . <br>
-4. Wth are you doing all the time ?
+4. Wth are you doing all the time ? <br>
-- idk 👤
+- idk 👤<br>
-5. you like pineapple on pizza ?
+5. you like pineapple on pizza ?<br>
-- Absolutely! i think its a great invention keep making more
+- Absolutely! i think its a great invention keep making more <br>
-6. Would u like to work for FAANG ?
+6. Would u like to work for FAANG ? <br>
-- At this point in my life , i would love to , but i wont stay long
+- At this point in my life , i would love to , but i wont stay long <br>
-7. When do you plan to retire ?
+7. When do you plan to retire ?  <br>
-- By 26 , I plan to financially retire and work for myself/ follow my passion or the things i love.
+- By 26 , I plan to financially retire and work for myself/ follow my passion or the things i love. <br>
-8. Are you funny ?
+8. Are you funny ? <br>
-- no im not funny , im a neeeerrrrrd . all i have is pickle riick and dry humor  please go watch bo burnham or jimmy kimmel if youre into that
+- no im not funny , im a neeeerrrrrd . all i have is pickle riick and dry humor  please go watch bo burnham or jimmy kimmel if youre into that  <br>
-9. u watched game of thrones ?
+9. u watched game of thrones ? <br>
-- No stop it , get some help
+- No stop it , get some help <br>
 </details>
 <h1>  •/_\• <|so this is it about me, go outside!|</h1>